Jilawatan: Background

 The majority of the album is pretty heavy and features the drop-d tuning on guitar.
 The only exceptions to this are Sab Bhula Kai, Nishaan and Bichar Kai Bhee.
 Sab Bhula Kai and Bichar Kai Bhee feature guitars with the DADGAD (low to high) tuning whilst Nishaan's guitars feature the traditional EADGBE tuning.
 Almost all the tracks on the album have acoustic guitars except Shayad, Kuch Naheen, Jilawatan and Wujud and all of the tracks, with the exception of Pukaar and Jilawatan, feature guitar solos.

 During live performances, the band plays several songs differently from the album.
 They usually include an unplugged version of Shayad, include a solo in Jilawatan, perform a completely different solo on Sab Bhula Kai and play the piano intro of Kismet a bit differently on guitars.

 Track listing

-All songs composed & arranged by Zulfiqar J. Khan and Junaid Khan, except for Shayad & Bichar Kai Bhee music by Zulfiqar J. Khan and Jilawatan, Sab Bhula Kai & Wujud music by Sultan Raja, Zulfiqar J. Khan and Junaid Khan.
+All songs composed and arranged by Zulfiqar J. Khan and Junaid Khan, except for Shayad and Bichar Kai Bhee music by Zulfiqar J. Khan and Jilawatan, Sab Bhula Kai and Wujud music by Sultan Raja, Zulfiqar J. Khan and Junaid Khan.